jazhang1999/SysPerfAnalysis/README.md

 * Step 2 - Process and parse the raw data obtained in Step 1 and record the desired information into a .csv file
 * Step 3 - Present the data obtained in Step 2 in a visual format

-This project was developed in a Ubuntu 18.04 under Windows 10 WSL (Windows Subsystem for Linux), since it is possible to write code in a linux enviroment yet still run PowerShell commands.
+This project was developed in Ubuntu 18.04 under Windows 10 WSL (Windows Subsystem for Linux), since it is possible to write code in a linux enviroment yet still run PowerShell commands.

 # Step One - getData.py
 Step one requires that we get the PC performance data, which contains two parts: the hardware statistics, and the top running processes on the system.